KotatsuApp/Kotatsu/README.md

 ### DMCA disclaimer

-The developers of this application does not have any affiliation with the content available in the app.
+The developers of this application do not have any affiliation with the content available in the app.
-It is collecting from the sources freely available through any web browser.
+It collects content from sources that are freely available through any web browser